LQR with Tracking: A Zeroth-order Approach and Its Global Convergence

-In model-free LQR learning, a common choice is the use of policy gradient~\cite{DBLP:conf/icml/Fazel0KM18}.
-To illustrate this, consider the single agent case, when the tracking target $x^*$ is zero.\footnote{We drop the index $i$ in this subsection for ease of notation.} Then, an optimal policy to minimize the infinite-horizon cost is given by $u_t = Kx_t$, i.e. a linear time-invariant policy.
-Policy gradient on $K$ then involves iterating the update $K_{t+1} = K_t - \eta \hat{z}_t$, where $\hat{z}_t$ is an estimate of the policy gradient $\nabla J (K_t)$, $\eta > 0$ is a step-size.
-Exactly computing the gradient $\nabla J(K_t)$ requires knowledge of the system matrices $(A,B)$, and recent works (\cite{DBLP:conf/icml/Fazel0KM18, malik2019derivative}) have proposed a zeroth-order mechanism to estimate the gradient.
-In this line of work, the estimate $\hat{z}_t$ is calculated based on function value information about the cost $J(\cdot)$ near the current policy $K_t$.
-One example is the symmetric two-point estimator, where
+As discussed earlier, the optimal policy to minimize the infinite-horizon cost \eqref{eq:LQR-tracking} is given by $u_t = Kx_t + \tilde{K}x^*$, i.e. an affine time-invariant policy.
+Denoting $\hat{K} := (K,\tilde{K})$ to ease the notation, policy gradient on $\hat{K}$ then involves iterating the update $\hat{K}_{t+1} = \hat{K}_t - \eta z_t$, where $z_t$ is an estimate of the policy gradient $\nabla J (\hat{K}_t)$, and $\eta > 0$ is a step-size.
+Exactly computing the gradient $\nabla J(\hat{K}_t)$ requires knowledge of the system matrices $(A,B)$.
+When $(A,B)$ is unknown, (\cite{DBLP:conf/icml/Fazel0KM18, malik2019derivative}) have proposed a zeroth-order mechanism to estimate the gradient for the vanilla LQR problem with just $K$.
+In this line of work, the estimate $z_t$ is calculated based on function value information about the cost $J(\cdot)$ near the current policy $K_t$.
+We adapt existing zeroth-order estimators proposed in the literature to our setup, where the policy now includes not just the matrix { $K$} but also { $\tilde{K}$}.
+In particular, we consider the following symmetric two-point estimator:

-Above, $r > 0$ can be viewed as a smoothing radius, and $U_t$ is a random perturbation vector drawn at random from the unit sphere $\mathrm{Unif}(\bbS^{k\cdot n-1})$, where we note that $n \cdot k$ is the dimension of the ambient space of $K$.
-The factor $n \cdot k$ is necessary so that the estimator has the same scaling as the true gradient $\nabla J(K_t)$.
+Above, $r > 0$ can be viewed as a smoothing radius, and $\delta$ is a random perturbation vector drawn at random from the unit sphere $\mathrm{Unif}(\bbS^{d-1})$, where we denote $d := 2nk$, which is the dimension of $\hat{K} = (K,\tilde{K})$.
+The multiplicative factor $d$ is necessary so that the estimator has the same scaling as the true gradient $\nabla J(\hat{K})$.